Term deposits are an ever-popular product, but does being popular make them a worthwhile investment in the present financial climate?

 - Your earnings can be stripped away by inflation and tax

 - You may miss out on much larger returns on the share and property markets

 However, your cash pile is likely to be better off in a term deposit than a transaction account (which pay barely any interest), and there is plenty of competition between the banks that offer them, leaving you spoilt for choice.
-So if you’re looking for a term deposit, choose one with a combination of high interest and flexible conditions, such as the ability to make partial withdrawals.
+So if you’re looking for a term deposit, consider choosing one with a combination of high interest and flexible conditions, such as the ability to make partial withdrawals.